zuixjs/cdnjs/README.md

 # cdnJS Script Repository

-The repository mirroring all scripts on cdnjs.cloudflare.com, created and maintained by [Thomas Davis](https://twitter.com/neutralthoughts), [Ryan Kirkman](https://twitter.com/ryan_kirkman) and [Lachlan Collins](http://plus.google.com/116251728973496544370?prsrc=3)
+cdnJS is the repository mirroring all scripts on `cdnjs.cloudflare.com`, created and maintained by [Thomas Davis](https://twitter.com/neutralthoughts), [Ryan Kirkman](https://twitter.com/ryan_kirkman) and [Lachlan Collins](http://plus.google.com/116251728973496544370?prsrc=3)

 We will host any version of any library.
 Feel free to add a pull request for an older version of a library if your site still uses it.

 __Libraries must have notable popularity.
 100 stars on GitHub is a good example, but as long as reasonably popularity can be demonstrated the library will be added.__

 ## Extensions, Plugins, Resources

 [Extensions, Plugins, Resources](https://github.com/cdnjs/cdnjs/wiki/Extensions%2C-Plugins%2C-Resources)